phbroc/devart-template/project_code/README.md

 BEZIER CURVES BIG CIRCUS
 ========================

-This code was created for [Google Devart contest](http://www.g.co/devart) in february and march 2014.
+This code was created for [Google Devart contest](http://www.g.co/devart) in february and march 2014 and is sometime updated since this beginning.

 ## Licence
-Copyright 2014 Philippe Brouard
+Copyright 2014-2024 Philippe Brouard

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.